 If you stick to this and retire at the traditional age of 65, you’ll do so with a net worth of $1.2 million.

 Of course, this represents just one route to this wealth.
-You can have a net worth of $0 at age 30, but manage increase it by $10,000 per year for that decade, then commit to bumping up your contributions by $5,000 per year in each decade thereafter (which is absolutely manageable), you’ll end up at roughly the same end:
+You can have a net worth of $0 at age 30, but you manage to increase it by $10,000 per year for that decade, then commit to bumping up your contributions by $5,000 per year in each decade thereafter (which is absolutely manageable), you’ll end up at roughly the same end:

 Some final thoughts…

 One of the most important things to remember is net worth does not equal cash on hand.
 I’m a big fan of maintaining the bulk of your wealth in liquid financial assets like cash and stocks.
 Cash — particularly cash that will generate passive income through interest and dividends — is far superior to tying your wealth up in a less liquid, income-draining asset, such as a house.
-I am not a fan of people who boast $300,000+ net worth numbers just because their house has increased 17% since they bought it 2 years ago, meanwhile they have only $2,000 saved in their retirement accounts.
+I am not a fan of people who boast $300,000+ net worth numbers just because their house has increased 17% since they bought it 2 years ago, meanwhile, they have only $2,000 saved in their retirement accounts.
 This is why the above calculations might seem lower than what you would expect: they’re essentially done with cash in mind, not your primary residence rapidly increasing in value.

 The numbers I’ve included in this post are fairly modest.
 It’s fairly easy to increase your net worth by $10,000+ per year.
 Ideally, you should be increasing your net worth by $25,000 or more each year.
 However, whether or not this is possible for you depends on your income and expenses.
 It’s not for everyone, nor should it be.

+So what should your net worth be by age?
+It depends.
 The most important thing about your net worth is that it’s increasing year over year, and moving towards your personal financial goals.
 The purpose of your money is to deliver you the life you want, not merely to exist on your balance sheet.